Tree Stewardship

 The Irvington Woods

-Irvington is lucky to be have the Irvington Woods, home to the O’Hara Nature Center with educational programming and demonstration gardens, the Peter K. Oley Trail Network with 40 acres of trails, and the Irvington Reservoir.
+Irvington is lucky to have the Irvington Woods, home to the O’Hara Nature Center with educational programming and demonstration gardens, the Peter K. Oley Trail Network within 259 acres of woodland, and the Irvington Reservoir.
 Learn more at TheIrvingtonWoods.org

-The Parks Department's CJ Reilly has led numerous significant stewardship projects in the Irvington Woods and O'Hara Nature Center including:
+The Parks Department's CJ Reilly has led numerous significant stewardship projects in the Irvington Woods and O'Hara Nature Center.

 Tree Preservation Commission